Githamza/NestJsAPIs/README.md

 ## Description

-A Nest JS backend APIs linked to an SQLite Database + Prisma2 that similate an ecommerce catalog products List of Apis :
+A Nest JS backend APIs linked to an SQLite Database + Prisma2 that similate an ecommerce products

+List of Apis :

 - **getAllCategories** : get all categories list